FBI seeks public’s help locating 6 human trafficking suspects | St George News | St George News

 - NCIC: W838594827

-Diaz-Juarez has ties to Mexico, Texas and Florida, officials said.
+Diaz-Juarez has ties to Mexico, Texas and Florida, according to a wanted poster issued by the FBI.

 Roger Galindo-Sepeda and Maria Isabel Cruz